insert alt tag

 • If a battery is below 40-60% it should be charged until it reaches this range for storage;

-• Battery life is reduced if not used for an extended period of time.
-Extended periods of non-use can result in defunct batteries.
+• Battery life is reduced if not used for an extended period - extended periods of non-use can result in defunct batteries.
 Fully charge and discharge the battery/batteries at least once every three months.

-Like almost every kind of accessory in the drone industry, drone batteries have seen some huge advancement over the past few years.
+Like almost every kind of accessory in the drone industry, have undergone huge advancements over the past few years.

-They went from being unpredictable, hard to read batteries designed to give maximum power, to Intelligent Flight Batteries capable of giving you updates on their status and warning messages during flight whilst maintaining the maximum output for your drone.
+They went from unpredictable, hard-to-read batteries designed to give maximum power to capable of giving you updates on their status and warning messages during flight while maintaining the maximum output for your drone.

 But even with these developments, you still need to be careful and make sure you look after your drone batteries in order to maximise their functionality, lifecycle and ensure a safe flight.